KemiYusuf/Kemi_Y_and_sql/README.md

 # Kemi_Y_and_sql
-This is where I document my sql analysis projects
+This is where I document my sql projects